 - FY 2023-24 Action Plan

 - 2020-2025 Consolidated Plan and Appendices, which includes the FY 2020-21 Action Plan

 - FY 2018-19 Action Plan

-The City of La Mesa encourages community involvement in determining how CDBG funds are spent.
-The Citizen Participation Plan for HUD Funding Programs contains additional information about the Consolidated Plan process, public notices and hearings, and public comment periods.
+The City of La Mesa encourages community involvement in determining how CDBG program priorities are established and funding is programmed.
+The Citizen Participation Plan for HUD Funding Programs contains additional information about the Consolidated Plan process, public Allison notices and hearings, and public comment periods.

 HOME Investment Partnership Funds (HOME)

 HOME is a Federal housing program administered by U.S. Department of Housing and Urban Development.
 The program provides federal funds to local jurisdictions to develop and rehabilitate rental and ownership housing affordable to low-income households.
 The program defines low income as households below 80% of the area median income.